Agarciafernandez/Agarciafernandez.github.io/_pages/about.md

 Multi-target tracking based on sets of trajectories
 ---------------

 **In Bayesian multi-target tracking, all probabilistic information about the trajectories the targets have followed is contained in the density of the set of trajectories given all available measurements**.
-The mathematical foundations to perform multi-target tracking based on sets of trajectories were provided in [[S1]](https://ieeexplore.ieee.org/abstract/document/8731733), and the measure-theory connections in [[S2]](https://arxiv.org/abs/1912.01748).
+The mathematical foundations to perform multi-target tracking based on sets of trajectories were provided in [[S1]](https://ieeexplore.ieee.org/abstract/document/8731733), and the measure theory connections in [[S2]](https://arxiv.org/abs/1912.01748).

 This framework has enabled the development of a novel class of multi-target tracking algorithms that estimate sets of trajectories from first principles: trajectory PMBM (TPMBM) filters [[S3]](https://ieeexplore.ieee.org/abstract/document/10799204), trajectory PMB (TPMB) filters [[S4]](https://ieeexplore.ieee.org/abstract/document/9169859), trajectory probability hypothesis density (TPHD) filters and trajectory cardinality probability hypothesis density (TCPHD) filters [[S5]](https://ieeexplore.ieee.org/abstract/document/8846723
 ).
 Among these, the TPMBM filters provide the closed-form solution to obtain the posterior on the set of trajectories.
 The rest are approximate filters with different computational-accuracy trade-offs.